chipsalliance/firrtl-spec/spec.md

 - the conditions of all containing `when`{.firrtl} blocks the connect statement is nested in must have conditions of type `const UInt<1>`{.firrtl}
 - the subject of any containing `match`{.firrtl} blocks the connect statement is nested in must have a `const`{.firrtl} type

-TODO: How do match statements interact?

-Constant types may be used in ports, wire, and nodes.
+Constant types may not be the type of a stateful circuit components.

-TODO: What are disallowed in?
+Thus, registers are memories may not be declared with a `const`{.firrtl} type.

 References to a subcomponent of a circuit component with a `const`{.firrtl} vector or bundle type results in a `const`{.firrtl} of the inner type.

 For example:

 ```firrtl
 input c : const { real : SInt<8>, imag : SInt<8> }
 ; c.real has type const SInt<8>
 ```

-TODO: Word this more precisely.

 ## Type Alias